-The Greens/EFA Group is committed to lobbying transparency and to the equal access of stakeholders to the decision-making process.
-For this reason, over the years, the Group has put in place different tools to guarantee transparency of our activities and public money spent.
-The Greens/EFA Group has internal Standards on transparency and accountability, which are summarised here.
+We are committed to lobbying transparency and to the equal access of stakeholders to the decision-making process.
+Over the years, the Greens/EFA Group always was the driving force for transparent reforms in the House and has put in place different tools to guarantee transparency of our activities and public money spent.

 We were the first political group in the European Parliament, already in 2015 and as a promise made during the European election campaign, to set a system to make meetings with interest groups more transparent.
 Lobbycal (short for Lobby Calendar) is an open-source software that takes information from our MEPs' calendars and automatically publishes all their meetings with lobbyists, including date, time, the concerned MEP, the NGO or lobby or interest representative that was received and the topic of discussion.
 Moreover, the Group is committed to only meet lobbyists that are registered in the EU Transparency register and we limit meetings with tobacco lobbyists when working on public health policies (in line with the UN Framework Convention on Tobacco Control).

 Thanks to us, the European Parliament now has mandatory rules obliging MEPs that are rapporteurs (lead drafters), shadow rapporteurs, or chairs of committees to publish - for each report they are working on - their meetings with lobbyists.
 These meetings will be listed on the MEPs’ profile page on the European Parliament website.